 We spent three days in Columbus at the beginning of Thanksgiving week.
 The weather was pleasant—not like the heavy snowstorms back in Colorado that shut down work for two days.
 It’s taken us a while, but we’ve finally found some go-to restaurants around town.
 On Sunday night, we went to Skyline for Cincinnati chili.

 We stopped in Springfield, Ohio, to wander through a couple antique stores.
-Sally bought a couple of antique cottage cheese jars.
+My wife bought a couple of antique cottage cheese jars.
 I bought a souvenir bank from the 1964 New York World’s Fair.
 I went to the fair when I was six with my mom and sister, but whatever souvenirs I bought at the time have long since disappeared.

 We ate a light supper of grilled cheese and lobster soup at the Chocolate Cafe back in Columbus.